10 Things People Should Know About Chronic Pain

 Understand that if a family member has any form of chronic pain, they’ll be doing absolutely everything possible to drive this menace from their life.
 Don’t make things harder on them.

-2) Not all doctors are trained to deal with chronic pain effectively
+2) Not all doctors are trained to deal with chronic pain symptoms effectively

 While it’s only natural to imagine your doctor has the power to fix any problem you bring to his attention, many doctors lack a deep understanding of chronic pain.
 Medical school doesn’t dig too deep into this specialty.